 What's the most efficient shipping workflow for your business?
 The answer depends on the types of shipments you send out the door each day, your shipping volume, average containers in a shipment, and many other factors.
 It's also key to know whether your goals are to reduce shipping rates, improve warehouse efficiency, improve customer service, or balance all three key outcomes.

-For many businesses, one shipping workflow might represent 50-60% of your shipping transactions but having flexible shipping workflows to adapt to all of your shipping needs will help you maximize efficiency and cost savings.
+For many businesses, one shipping workflow might represent 50-60% of your shipping transactions but having flexible shipping workflows to adapt to all of your shipping needs will help you maximize shipping department efficiency and cost savings.

 Balancing Automation with Flexibility